What is cerebral palsy?

 - Lamotrigine (Lamictal).

-Anticholinergics help a minority of people with CP who have uncontrollable body movements (dystonic cerebral palsy) or who drool frequently.
+Anticholinergics help some people who have CP who have uncontrollable body movements (dystonic cerebral palsy) or who drool often.
 These include:

 - Glycopyrrolate (Robinul).